 Baroness Sally Hamwee

 Sally is a member of the House of Lords (appointed as a working peer in 1991), where she is a spokesperson for the Liberal Democrats on Home Affairs and leads on Immigration.
 She is a member of the Lords EU Select Committee and has been a member of the Joint Committee on Human Rights.
-Her political background is in local and London government; she was a councillor in the London Borough of Richmond upon Thames for 20 years, chaired the London Planning Advisory Committee for eight years (after the demise of the GLC) and was a member of the Greater London Authority for its first eight years, much of it chairing the London Assembly.
+Her political background is in local and London government; she was a councillor in the London Borough of Richmond upon Thames for 20 years and a member of the Greater London Authority for its first eight years, much of that time chairing the London Assembly.
 By profession a solicitor, she was a partner in the London firm Clintons which specialises in the creative industries.
 Theatre has always been a passion (she remains a stagestruck 18 year old at heart) and she is also a trustee of the Rose Theatre, Kingston.
 Sally has been a trustee since 2014.

 Tim is a solicitor who worked at the international law firm Freshfields, Bruckhaus, Deringer for over 30 years and held a number of senior positions including Managing Partner of the London office.
 Between 1994 and 2000 he worked in Madrid.
-Tim is now General Counsel of England Rugby 2015, the organizing committee for the next Rugby World Cup.
-He is Trustee of a number of other charities including Access Sport, Connection at St Martins and TourAid.
+He is Trustee of a number of other charities including Access Sport and Connection at St Martins.
 For a number of years he chaired the London Steering Group of Business Action on Homelessness and in recognition of that work was appointed by HRH Prince Charles as his Ambassador for Responsible Business in London 2010-2012.
 Tim has been a Trustee since 2013.